ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 - In Unreal Engine, open Project Settings > Project > Packaging > Project, and ensure that the For Distribution checkbox is not set.
 - In the general case, you can set `android:debuggable=true` in the application manifest file.

-If you're using the example application, the Build Variant is `debug` by default, but you can verify this by going to `Build > Select Build Variant` in Android Studio.
+For the example application that you cloned earlier, the Build Variant is `debug` by default, but you can verify this by going to `Build > Select Build Variant` in Android Studio.
 Build and install the application on your device.

 You can now run Streamline, and do a [capture](https://developer.arm.com/documentation/102477/0900/Capture-a-profile?lang=en) of your application.
 This can be used to do a general performance analysis of your application, but you will add some useful information first.